-WADE is a registered charity whose aim is to promote the welfare of the elderly in the Wokingham Borough area.
+Wade is a registered charity whose aim is to promote the welfare of the elderly in Wokingham and surrounding areas.
 The Charity was founded by the late Jean Davy, a former Mayor of Wokingham, and the Day Centre at 40 Reading Road, Wokingham was opened in 1974.
 Our Registered Charity Number is 1178937.

-WADE membership and the use of the centre is open to anyone who is sixty or over and living in the Wokingham Borough area.
+Wade membership and the use of the centre is open to anyone who is sixty or over and living in Wokingham and the surrounding area.

-Our Patron is The Lady Elizabeth Godsal.
-WADE is governed by a board of Trustees, led by our Chair, Jackie Wilson.
+Our Patron is Mrs Lucy Zeal, The High Steward of Wokingham.
+Wade is governed by a board of Trustees, led by our Chair, Philip Mirfin.

-We welcome Volunteers of any age wishing to support to the aims of WADE.
+We welcome volunteers of any age wishing to support the aims of Wade.

 Patricia Robson (daughter in-law)

-WADE adopted its first Constitution on 19th February 1969 and was registered as a charity on 8th October 1969.
+Wade adopted its first Constitution on 19th February 1969 and was registered as a charity on 8th October 1969.
 Our Day Centre, in the building originally known as Little Court, opened in 1974.

-There are two minibuses (purchased through very generous legacies) which do a door-to-door service for people who cannot make their own way to the Centre.
-There is a weekly hairdressing service on a Thursday and a Chiropodist that visits the Centre fortnightly.
+We have a minibus service which provides a door-to-door service for people who cannot make their own way to the Centre.
+There is also a weekly hairdressing service on a Thursday and a Chiropodist that visits the Centre fortnightly.
 Physiotherapy and occupational therapy are also available onsite..

-WADE has many loyal volunteers who help at the shop and the centre, and at fundraising events.
+We have many loyal volunteers who help at the shop and the centre, and at fundraising events.
 New volunteers are always very welcome as are donations of any size, to help keep this very special Centre going.
-The need for WADE is greater today than it has ever been.